-A HASUERUS came and went at will.
 Nothing was known concerning this soft-treading furtive man except by the proconsul, who had no confidants.
 By his decree Ahasuerus was an honoured guest at Nacumera.
 And always the Jew's eyes when Melicent was near him were as expressionless as the eyes of a snake, which do not ever change.
 Once she told Demetrios that she feared Ahasuerus.

-"But I do not fear him, Melicent, though I have larger reason.
+"But I do not fear him, though I have larger reason.
 For I alone of all men living know the truth concerning this same Jew.
-Therefore, it amuses me to think that he, who served my wizard father in a very different fashion, is to-day my factor and ciphers over my accounts."
+Therefore, it amuses me to think he is my factor and ciphers over my accounts."
 Demetrios laughed, and had the Jew summoned.
 This was in the Women's Garden, where the proconsul sat with Melicent in a little domed pavilion of stone-work which was gilded with red gold and crowned with a cupola of alabaster.
 Its pavement was of transparent glass, under which were clear running waters wherein swam red and yellow fish.
 "It appears that you are a formidable person, Ahasuerus.
 My wife here fears you."

-"Splendour of the Age," returned Ahasuerus, quietly, "it is notorious that women have long hair and short wits.
+"Splendour of the Age," returned the other, quietly, "it is notorious that women have long hair and short wits.
 There is no need to fear a Jew.
-The Jew, I take it, was created in order that children might evince their playfulness by stoning him, the honest show their common-sense by robbing him, and the religious display their piety by burning him.
+The Jew, I take it, was created in order that children might evince their playfulness by stoning him, the honest show their common sense by robbing him, and the religious display their piety by burning him.
 Who forbids it?"
 "Ey, but my wife is a Christian and in consequence worships a Jew."
 Demetrios reflected.
 His dark eyes twinkled.
 "What is your opinion concerning this other Jew, Ahasuerus?"

-"I know that He was the Messiah, Lord."

-"And yet you do not worship Him."

-The Jew said:

-"It was not altogether worship He desired.
-He

-asked that men should love Him.
-He does not ask love of me."

-"I find that an obscure saying," Demetrios considered.
+"I know that he was the Messiah, Lord."
+"And yet you do not worship him."
+The Jew said: "It was not altogether worship he desired.
+He asked that men should love him.
+He does not ask that of me."
+AHASUERUS IS PATIENT "I find that an obscure saying," Demetrios considered.

 "It is a true saying, King of Kings.
 In time it will be made plain.
 That time is not yet come.
 I used to pray it would come soon.
 Now I do not pray any longer.
 I only wait."
 Demetrios tugged at his chin, his eyes narrowed, meditating.
 He laughed.

 "It is no affair of mine.
 What am I that I am called upon to have prejudices concerning the universe?
-It is highly probable there are gods of some sort or another, but I do not so far flatter myself as to consider that any possible god would be at all interested in my opinion of him.
+It is highly probable that there are gods of some sort or another, but I do not so far flatter myself as to consider that any possible god would be at all interested in my opinion of him.
 In any event, I am Demetrios.
 Let the worst come, and in whatever baleful underworld I find myself imprisoned I shall maintain myself there in a manner not unworthy of Demetrios."
 The proconsul shrugged at this point.
 "I do not find you amusing, Ahasuerus.
 You may go."

-"I hear, and I obey," the Jew replied.
+"I hear and I obey," the Jew replied.
 He went away patiently.